30th January 04, RNRU Ward, Homerton Hospital, Hackney, London E9 6SR

 'Tell me the names of some places you can go to after you leave.'

-'The park '' Joe couches his answers in the form of questions because of his uncertainty.
+'The park '' Joe couches his answers in the form of questions because of his

 'Yes.
 Where else?'